gurnoora21/bare-bones-genesis-forge/CLEANUP_SUMMARY.md

 2. Verified that the UI can display the linked data without errors
 3. Tested error handling and fallback mechanisms

+## Core Pipeline Refactoring

+We've refactored the core pipeline functions to focus on the essential discovery flow:

+### 1. Track Discovery Worker

+Implemented a complete track discovery worker that:
+- Fetches tracks from Spotify for each album
+- Stores tracks in the database with proper metadata
+- Uses deduplication to avoid processing the same track multiple times
+- Enqueues producer identification jobs for each track
+- Handles pagination for albums with many tracks

+### 2. Producer Identification Worker

+Unified the producer identification implementation by:
+- Leveraging the existing ProducerIdentificationWorker class
+- Connecting the HTTP handler to use the worker's processMessage method
+- Ensuring proper message validation and error handling
+- Maintaining the Genius API integration for producer discovery
+- Properly enqueuing social enrichment jobs for discovered producers

+### 3. Social Enrichment Worker

+Simplified the social enrichment implementation by:
+- Removing the unused stub code
+- Relying entirely on the idempotent worker pattern
+- Ensuring proper transaction management for database operations
+- Maintaining the recursive discovery capability for related producers

 ## Conclusion

 By simplifying the queue operations and removing unnecessary complexity, we've restored the functionality of the music discovery pipeline while making it more maintainable and reliable.
+The refactored pipeline now follows a consistent pattern across all workers:

+1. Artist Discovery → Album Discovery → Track Discovery → Producer Identification → Social Enrichment

+Each worker uses the same pattern for reading from queues, processing messages, and enqueueing the next step, making the code more consistent and easier to maintain.